x3haloed/hominem/docs/human_like_reward_lora_step_by_step_plan.md

    - Write `core/data/schema.py` (or language-agnostic schema in `config/schemas/reward.json`):
      - Range for each dimension (e.g., -1.0 to 1.0 or 0–1).
      - Scalar aggregate (optional) for overall preference.
+     - Two cross-cutting scalars aligned with the system design:
+       - `reward_intensity`: how strongly this example should drive learning (used as a gain / temporal-horizon modulator).
+       - `safety_score`: how safe/unsafe the example is, used by the **Safety Gate** to block, down-weight, or invert learning.

 3. **Create a compact doc**
-   - `docs/REWARD_MANIFOLD.md`: clear description of each dimension, in your own language.
+   - `docs/REWARD_MANIFOLD.md`: clear description of each manifold dimension **plus** the semantics and ranges of `reward_intensity` and `safety_score`, in your own language.

 ---